spearmin10/iptgen/README.md

 ### Windows

 1. Install `npcap` driver.
-Visit https://nmap.org/npcap/ to download and install the driver.
+Visit https://nmap.org/npcap/ to download and install it.

 2. Extract `iptgen.win32.zip`.

 ### Linux

-1. Choose the archive file appropriate for your platform, `iptgen.linux-x86.tar.gz` or `iptgen.linux-64.tar.gz`, and extract it.
+1. Choose the archive file appropriate for your platform, `iptgen.linux-x86_64.tar.gz` or `iptgen.linux-i686.tar.gz`, and extract it.